Democrats use words of Trump allies against him in impeachment trial

 Other Republicans were more circumspect.
 Republican Senator Mitt Romney said, “Sorry, but I’m not going to be commenting on the evidence or process until the entire trial is over.”

-Schumer also made a fresh appeal for Republican senators to join with Democrats in voting to allow witnesses and new evidence to be presented in the trial.
-Four Republicans would have to join the Democrats in order to win a simple majority vote.

-“Republican senators - four of them, it’s in their hands - can make this trial more fair, if they want to,” Schumer added.

 This is only the third impeachment trial in U.S. history.
-It began in earnest on Tuesday and Democrats started their opening arguments on Wednesday

-The Senate’s schedule means that Trump’s defense team, a group of White House lawyers and outside counsel who will be given three days for rebuttal to the Democratic opening arguments, would likely start to present their case on Saturday.
+It began in earnest on Tuesday and Democrats started their opening arguments on Wednesday.
+The Senate’s schedule means that Trump’s defense team would likely start to present their case on Saturday.

-Trump lawyer Jay Sekulow said it was unclear whether the Trump defense would need all three days, suggesting it could last as little as six hours.

 Reporting by Patricia Zengerle, Karen Freifeld, Susan Cornwell, Steve Holland, David Morgan, Lisa Lambert, Richard Cowan, Doina Chiacu; Writing by Will Dunham; Editing by Alistair Bell